ymeskini/python-patterns/README.md

 ## Do you want to help?

-We at arjancodes would love too hear suggestions, improvements and more to the courses.
+We at ArjanCodes would love to hear suggestions, improvements and more to the courses.
 Is there a missing test?, Is there a typo somewhere?
 Or is there an exercise that should exist?
 Then contact support@arjancodes.com or simply make a PR, which will be reviewed, with the changes and updates you want to have.

-You will be credited on your work as an contributor to the course!
+You will be credited on your work as a contributor to the course!